The Code for Construction Product Information

 The Code, detailed in the consultation report, is presented in an easy-to-read, digestible format.
-Industry-wide consultation on the proposed new Code will run from the 1st February 2021 to the 31st March 2021.
-The aim is to gather views on the 11 Clauses in the Code, the implementation of the Code, and the ongoing management and policing of it once launched.
+An industry-wide consultation on the new Code ran from the 1st February 2021 to the 31st March 2021.
+The aim was to gather views on the 11 Clauses in the Code, the implementation of the Code, and the ongoing management and policing of it once launched.

 *The Marketing Integrity Group